living with autism: my routines, challenges, and small comforts.

-• 7 min read
+- 9 min read

 Autism doesn’t always look the way people expect.
 It’s often shown in media and stereotypes as a set of obvious traits, but the spectrum is much more complex.
-Because of that, I didn’t realize I was autistic until adulthood.
-Looking back, there were signs everywhere that I wish I had connected sooner; the way I thought, the way I interacted, and the little habits I carried.

 growing up and fitting in.

 In early middle school, my mom put me into speech therapy because of how literal I was.
 I went to learn idioms and different phrases.
-She told me recently that friends and teachers suspected I was autistic, but back then, she was nervous that maybe she had done something wrong.
+She told me recently that friends and teachers suspected I was autistic, but back then she was nervous that maybe she had done something wrong.

 I’ve always been literal and logical in the way I think.
 It’s both a blessing and a curse.

 Having low self-esteem and insecurities, this was especially meaningful.
 I never liked who I was, to the point where I created a new identity for myself instead of using a name that was forced on me.
-In a way, it reminds me of when trans people make their own name rather than using their dead name.
-And that should be normalized, where we create our own name, because why not?
-It’s our lives in the first place, and our name is part of our identity.
-Even though friendships were complicated, I always found comfort in certain things that gave me a sense of stability.

 finding comfort.

-Music production has been one of my main hobbies to bring me comfort for years, along with video games.
-During the COVID-19 pandemic, Fortnite became my comfort game.
-There are so many factors of Fortnite I adore: the cosmetics, the collaborations, and the originality.
-Many say Fortnite doesn’t have its own identity, but I probably love the original material in Fortnite more than the crossovers.
-Fortnite is one of those games where many of its brought-over IPs are on point.
-Whether it’s Spider-Man, Dragon Ball, or one of the game’s original outfits, I’ve been hyped to use them.
-They have something for everyone, sometimes even something you would not have realized you would enjoy.
-Not to mention, if someone asked me to explain the lore of Fortnite, I could go on for hours.
+It’s one of those games where many of its brought-over IPs are on point.
+Whether it’s Spider-Man, Dragon Ball, or one of the original outfits, I’m always excited to use them.
+Fortnite has something for everyone, sometimes even something you wouldn’t expect to enjoy.
+If someone asked me to explain the lore of Fortnite, I could go on for hours.
 Honestly, if ASU had a class on Fortnite the way they had one on Taylor Swift, I’d probably be qualified to teach it.

 sensory experiences.